CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: RELATED WORK

 \subsubsection{Semantic Search and Editing}

-Although \ac{nerf} already showed great potential, \ac{gs}~\cite{kerbl_3d_2023} offers better rendering capability and adaptability due to its explicit scene representation.
-Often, multiple models are combined.
-Yu et al. \cite{yu_language-embedded_2024} leverage CLIP, Droid-SLAM \cite{teed_droid-slam_2021}, and \ac{gs} for robotic navigation.
+Yu et al. \cite{yu_language-embedded_2024} leverage CLIP, Droid-SLAM \cite{teed_droid-slam_2021} and \ac{gs} for robotic navigation.
 In addition to language guidance, HAMMER~\cite{yu_hammer_2025} produces semantic \ac{gs} maps from multiple input devices, such as robots and smart glasses, allowing for direct editing of the resulting scene representations.

-Similarly, Qu et al.~\cite{qu_drag_2025} proposed a point-based editing approach that enables the manipulation of Gaussians directly within the scene.
-Furthermore, segmentation-based \ac{gs} allows scene editing per class, often proposed as a downstream task~\cite{ye_gaussian_2024,lyu_gaga_2024}.
-Ye et al.~\cite{ye_gaussian_2024} proposed segmentation-based grouping, with the so-called \ac{gg}, extending the Gaussian representation with a feature field for classifier-based segmentation.
-Moreover, they demonstrated scene editing, such as inpainting and object removal, as a downstream task.
-Within GAGA, Lyu et al.~\cite{lyu_gaga_2024} proposed segmentation-based \ac{gs} using a memory bank.
-Although segmentation quality can be improved with GAGA, training time also increases, as the approach uses pure \ac{gs}~\cite{kerbl_3d_2023} as input, followed by several semantic training and label preparation steps.
-For large objects and editing large scenes, Schieber et al. \cite{schieber_semantics-controlled_2024} show that a supervised model can remove objects more effectively compared to foundation models.
-Although this is promising for large objects, foundation models offer broader scalability for unknown classes.
+Similarly, Qu et al.~\cite{qu_drag_2025} proposed a point-based editing approach that allows manipulation of \ac{gs} directly within the scene.
+Furthermore, segmentation-based \ac{gs} enables scene editing per class, which is often proposed as a downstream task~\cite{ye_gaussian_2024,lyu_gaga_2024}.
+Ye et al.~\cite{ye_gaussian_2024} proposed \ac{gg}, a segmentation-based grouping that extends the \ac{gs} representation with a feature field.
+Within GAGA, Lyu et al.~\cite{lyu_gaga_2024} proposed a segmentation-based \ac{gs} using a memory bank.
+Although segmentation quality can be improved with GAGA, training time also increases because the approach uses pure \ac{gs}~\cite{kerbl_3d_2023} as input, followed by several semantic training and label preparation steps.
+For large objects and processing large scenes, Schieber et al. \cite{schieber_semantics_controlled_2024} show that a supervised model can remove objects more effectively than baseline models.
+Although this is promising for large objects, baseline models offer broader scalability for unknown classes.
+Once objects are extracted, adding physics offers further editing possibilities.
+Specifically for \ac{vr}, Jiang et al. \cite{jiang2024vr} propose a comprehensive editing process.
+This is further explored by Wang et al. \cite{wang2025decoupledgaussian} with DecoupledGaussians to comprehensively manipulate objects without directly focusing on the quality of semantic segmentation.